jamesloper/lemontron/lemontron/build-guide.md

 {% include step.html
-title = "Insert the heat set inserts" image = "chassis---threaded-inserts.jpg" content = "Insert the 6 inserts in the bottom holes using a soldering iron or heat set insert tool.
-These 10mm long threaded inserts are super strong." %}
+title = "Insert the heat set inserts" image = "chassis---threaded-inserts.jpg" content = "Press in the 4 top inserts and 2 bottom inserts.
+These 10mm long threaded inserts are super strong.
+After pushing in the inserts, press down on the surface with a flat piece of metal to cool and ensure flatness." %}

 {% include step.html
-title = "Clean up the inserts" image = "chassis---clean-up-inserts.jpg"
-content = "After pushing in the inserts, clean up with a razor." %}

-{% include step.html
-title = "Insert the top z-block insert" image = "chassis---z-block-top-insert.jpg" content = "Insert the top z-block insert from the top." %}
+title = "Insert the top z-block insert" image = "chassis---z-block-top-insert.jpg" content = "Insert the top z-block insert from the front." %}

 {% include step.html
 title = "Insert the bottom z-block inserts"